SCHEHERAZADE WITH A BRUSH

 Like a modern-day Scheherazade, Ayhan Algur’s mission is to engage his audience in order to preserve a life.
 For Scheherazade in 1001 Arabian Nights, that life was her own.
 For Ayhan, it’s the memory of the glorious accomplishments of past Anatolian and Middle Eastern civilizations—Arab, Byzantine, Ottoman, Persian, and Seljuk.

-Entertaining with Music and Poetry was inspired by a 12th-century Seljuk miniature painting and features a haloed figure, a hallmark of this early Turkish dynasty’s art (perhaps a Buddhist influence).
+Entertaining with Music & Poetry was inspired by a 12th-century Seljuk miniature painting and features a haloed figure, a hallmark of this early Turkish dynasty’s art (perhaps a Buddhist influence).
 According to Ayhan, this piece reflects the highly refined culture that characterized the Islamic Golden Age (762-1258).

 It also reflects a change in Ayhan’s artistic practice that I’m delighted to have influenced in a small way…